request an appointment online.

 Because radiation may destroy normal liver tissue as well as cancer cells, it can be used only in low doses for liver cancer.
 Radiation therapy cannot cure liver cancer, but it may be used to shrink the tumor or relieve pain.

-New radiation therapy techniques and remarkable skill allow MD Anderson doctors to target tumors more precisely, delivering the maximum amount of radiation with the least damage to healthy cells.
+New radiation therapy techniques and remarkable skill allow UT MD Anderson doctors to target tumors more precisely, delivering the maximum amount of radiation with the least damage to healthy cells.

 Proton therapy

-The Proton Therapy Center at MD Anderson is one of the largest and most advanced centers in the world.
+The Proton Therapy Center at UT MD Anderson is one of the largest and most advanced centers in the world.
 It’s the only proton therapy facility in the country located within a comprehensive cancer center.
-This means this cutting-edge therapy is backed by all the expertise and compassionate care for which MD Anderson is famous.
+This means this cutting-edge therapy is backed by all the expertise and compassionate care for which UT MD Anderson is famous.

 Proton therapy delivers high radiation doses directly to the liver cancer tumor site, with minimal damage to nearby healthy tissue.
 For some patients, this therapy results in a higher chance for successful treatment with less impact on the body.